Western Digital beats estimates on higher data storage demand

-ESSEN, Germany E.ON has clear ambitions to grow on its own, Chief Executive Johannes Teyssen told journalists on Wednesday, adding the group's current set-up best reflected the needs of energy clients.

-Hard-disk drive maker Western Digital Corp (WDC.O) reported better-than-expected quarterly profit and revenue as businesses spent more upgrading computers or buying storage for servers and data centers.
+Hard-disk drive maker Western Digital Corp reported better-than-expected quarterly profit and revenue as businesses spent more upgrading computers or buying storage for servers and data centres.

 Western Digital earned $2.10 per share, adjusting for items, in the first quarter ended Oct.
 3. This was above the average analyst estimate of $2.03 per share.